Saying the Unsayable Every Time

 But “madness” and “mental illness” themselves are constructed and traversed by contradictory lines of race and gender.
 The further stigmatization of the umbrella group “the mentally ill” will only foster the mentality of fear, which makes a life-or-death situation out of the encounter with a “schizo” or “psycho.”

-Whiteness, which must live in fear of the insecurities it itself has reproduced through its exclusions, lives in perpetual fear of retribution for its history.
+Whiteness, in the context of the insecurities it itself has reproduced through its exclusions, lives in perpetual fear of retribution for its history.
 The darker the skin, the more likely the White Man will feel himself existentially threatened, and the more likely he is to call the police, who, as protectors of white society and its values, themselves perceive danger at every turn.

 Even though Kelley himself was white, the “mentally ill” appellation cascades hierarchically downward, increasing the chance for others — those who are already primarily under threat — of being even more heavily policed or murdered.